 Mrs. Quackenbush died on the 8th of July, 1943 in Morpeth.
 Dr. Quackenbush died on the 19th of July, 1944 in Morpeth and they are buried at the cemetery in Morpeth.

 *Their sons Howard and Bennett both became a dentists and both of them served during W.W.I., with the Canadian Armed Services.
 They are featured on the ‘Gathering Our Heroes’ website.
-Dr. Bennett Quackenbush was buried beside his parents at Morpeth.
+Dr. Bennett Quackenbush died in 1980 and was buried beside his parents at Morpeth.